Wealth of Donald Trump: Republican National Committee funds

 Between October 2021 and July 2022, the RNC paid nearly $2 million to Trump's lawyers.
-The RNC warned it would stop these payments if Trump declared a bid in the 2024 election, on the grounds that it doesn't take sides in a presidential primary.
+In July 2022, the RNC warned it would stop these payments if Trump declared a bid in the 2024 election, on the grounds that it doesn't take sides in a presidential primary.

+In early 2024, former RNC chair Michael Steele, as well as current and former RNC members, expressed concern that Trump would try to leverage RNC funds to pay the judgments against him in the E. Jean Carroll case and the New York civil investigation of the Trump Organization.

+On February 26, 2024, Ronna McDaniel announced she would resign as RNC chair according to Trump's wishes.
+On March 8, Lara Trump was elected RNC co-chair by unanimous vote.
+An RNC fundraising dinner planned for April 6, 2024 will direct funds to the Save America PAC, which pays Donald Trump's legal bills.

 Donor refunds

 In September and October 2020, the for-profit donation processor WinRed presented recurring donations as the default option, a feature that was revealed in the fine print.
 From mid-October 2020 to the end of 2020, the Trump campaign and the RNC refunded over $64 million to online donors who had complained they had only meant to make one-time contributions.
 During the first half of 2021, another $12.8 million was refunded.

 Investigations

 In September 2022, the Justice Department issued a grand jury subpoena to the Save America PAC.
 Subpoenas were also served to former Trump aides Stephen Miller and Brian Jack.